-- A. The proposed project is sited and designed to minimize removal of or encroachment in the protected zone of native trees to the maximum extent feasible. - B. The adverse impact of tree removal and/or encroachment cannot be avoided because there is no other feasible alternative. - C. All feasible mitigation measures that would substantially lessen any significant impact on native trees have been incorporated into the approved project through design or conditions of approval.
+- A. The proposed project is sited and designed to minimize removal of or encroachment in the protected zone of native trees to the maximum extent feasible. - B. The adverse impact of tree removal and/or encroachment cannot be avoided is unavoidable because there is no other feasible alternative for the construction of one primary structure permitted under the applicable zoning. - C. All feasible mitigation measures that would substantially lessen any significant impact on native trees have been incorporated into the approved project through design or conditions of approval.